Fall, Spring, Academic Year

 Eligible students will have a minimum 3.0 GPA and be in good disciplinary standing with the University of Iowa.
 Junior or senior status is preferred.
 This program is only open to University of Iowa degree-seeking students.

-This is the Cost Sheet for Fall 2014.
+This is the Cost Sheet for Spring 2015.
 This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.

 For all participants, additional expenses include the study abroad application fee, transcript request fees to provide copies of transcripts from all institutions attended (UI and others if applicable), passport and visa processing fees (including a criminal background check), round trip airfare, textbooks, meals, travel-related medical expenses (medical consultation for travel, travel-related immunizations, prescription medications), and personal expenses.

 Housing for Bogazici is paid separately directly to Superdorm.